 Examination of the head for lice is very important.
 Most often, lice can be found behind the ears or at the nape of the neck.
 They may be difficult to find if the hair is thick.
 Sometimes, you may be able to see the red bite marks, or the black lice droppings.
 More often, you can find nits (empty shells of lice eggs) attached to the hair.
 Nits can be distinguished from dead hair cells by their strong attachment.
 Usually dead hair cells will fall off when you shake the hair.

-Treatment for lice varies depending on your personal preference.
+There are several methods for treating head lice.
 No treatment is 100% effective.
 There are pesticidal and non-pesticidal chemical treatment, as well as “natural” therapy.
 The pesticidal treatments often require a doctor’s prescription, whereas, the non-pesticidal will be sold over-the-counter.
 You should ask your local pharmacist for help on this.
 The problem with pesticidal treatments is that the lice often form resistance to the agents.
 Natural therapies include the simple wet-combing method, tea tree oil and other natural products (some examples include olive oil, aniseed and coconut), and hot air.

 The wet-combing method involves washing the hair with shampoo, followed by an application of conditioner.
 Then, comb the hair using a regular comb to get the tangles out.
 After this, use the nit comb to go over the hair to remove lice and nits.
 The comb should be rinsed to remove the lice and nits between combings.
 To be thorough, this process should take about 30 minutes.
 The wet-combing method should be used, regardless of whether a chemical treatment is used or not.